phylobabble/funding/nescent/nescent.md

 # [phylobabble](http://phylobabble.org): a moden discussion forum for phylogenetics

-This looks pretty good.
-I think you could improve it further by being more specific about what kind of support for or participation in your initiative NESCent could make that would be most helpful.
-This could be financial (for example, suggest different levels of financial sponsorship and what they would accomplish), system administration assistance (expertise, or man power; suggest what expertise is lacking, or how much fractional time would accomplish what), promotion (e.g., suggest forms of advertisement and promotion that wouldn't be easily available to you), etc, or some combination.
-Manpower is obviously more challenging, but if a small amount can still make an impact, I wouldn't shy away from proposing it.
-Finally, while we can probably guess at it, some appeal in your own words towards the criteria of the "extent to which the success of the initiative would depend on the participation of the center" may be helpful too.
-For example, how it is difficult to get from other sources the kind of support you're suggesting, and how this support would set you up for better securing long-term sustainability.

 I have started [phylobabble.org](http://phylobabble.org), a phylogenetics discussion forum for the discussion of research and best practice.
-I have done so with my own work and using unrelated research budgets.
+I have done so with my own work and funding from unrelated research budgets.
-This implementation has already shown that it will be a useful tool for phylogenetics researchers.
+This initial implementation has already shown that it will be a useful tool for phylogenetics researchers.
 In order to make phylobabble into a stable resource that will be able to persist into the future, I would like to optimize compute resources as well as establish upgrade and backup procedures.

 Contact: Erick Matsen ([matsen@fhcrc.org](mailto:matsen@fhcrc.org))